thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercise

-Verify PostgreSQL was installed correctly by running the following commands.
+Verify the latest version of PostgreSQL was installed correctly by running the following commands.

 ```shell
 postgres --version